scionproto/scion/doc/Metrics.md

 1. [prometheus.io/docs/practices/naming/](https://prometheus.io/docs/practices/naming/)
 1. Namespace should be one word
 1. Subsystem should be one word (if present)
-1. Use values that can be search with regex.
+1. Use values that can be searched with regex.
 E.g. prepend `err_` for every error result.
 1. `snake_case` label names and values
 1. Put shared label names and values into `go/lib/prom`